Singularities of local models: Introduction

 The first step in analyzing the singularities of local models is the study of the singularities of Schubert varieties $S_w$ in affine flag varieties.
 We carry this out in \Cref{section_schubert}, first proving in \Cref{theorem_frobenius_split_allp} that the seminormalizations $\widetilde{S}_w$ are always normal, Cohen--Macaulay, compatibly Frobenius split and have rational (in fact, even $F$-rational) singularities.
 We use the by now standard method of applying the Mehta--Ramanathan criterion for Frobenius splitting, but we need some extra arguments for $p = 2,3$.
 In \Cref{thm_normality_classical_sch_vars}, we then show that if $p>2$ or $\Phi_G$ is reduced, then all Schubert varieties $S_w$ are normal if and only if $p$ does not divide the order of $\pi_1(G_\der)$.

 In \Cref{section_lm}, we construct our local models and prove our main results.
 In the equicharacteristic case, the local model is canonical.
 In mixed characteristic, it depends on the choice of the group lift $\underline \calG$ constructed in \Cref{prop_lifts_witt}.
 For minuscule $\mu$, which is the case relevant to Shimura varieties, it is expected that these are independent of all choices, see \cite[Conjecture 21.4.1]{SW20}, \cite[Conjectures 2.12, 2.15]{HPR20} and also \cite{AGLR22}.
 To identify the special fiber and prove that it is reduced, we follow the method of \cite{Zhu14} and \cite{PZ13} based on the coherence conjecture.
 This is fairly straightforward, given the results of \Cref{section_schubert}.
-It then remains to prove that the special fiber is Cohen--Macaulay (and the statements about rationality; thanks to results of Kov\'acs (\Cref{Kovacs_equivalences}), it is enough to prove the objects in question have pseudo-rational singularities).
+It then remains to prove that the special fiber is Cohen--Macaulay.
 To do this, we use a variant of the argument used in \cite[Section 6]{HR22}, which has the advantage of also being applicable in characteristic $2$ since it does not depend on Zhu's global Frobenius splitting \cite[Theorem 6.5]{Zhu14}.
 The proof uses some results in commutative algebra by Schwede and Singh \cite[Appendix A]{HMS14} to deduce that in equicharacteristic $p$ the local models are Cohen--Macaulay and have $F$-rational (hence pseudo-rational) singularities.
 In the case of mixed characteristic, we get the reducedness and Cohen--Macaulayness of the special fiber of the local model by comparing with the equicharacteristic case.
 However, it does not seem possible to immediately transfer pseudo-rationality from equal characteristic to mixed characteristic.
 Motivated by this we discuss the above mentioned conjectural mixed characteristic analogue (\Cref{conjecture_pseudo_rational}) of one of the results of Schwede and Singh which, given our other results, would suffice to deduce the pseudo-rationality of local models in mixed characteristic.